CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Experimental Results

-All optimization in this work uses Adam optimizer~\cite{kingma2014adam}.
+We use $l=3$ in our implementation.
+All optimizations in this work use the Adam optimizer~\cite{kingma2014adam}.
 The initialization stage is trained with an initial learning rate of $0.0002$ and a decay of $0.5$ every $80$ epochs.
-The total number of training epochs is $900$, and the batch size is $32$.
+The batch size is $32$, and the total number of training epochs is $900$.
 We use a two-step scheme to train the refinement stage as described in Sec.~\ref{sec:method:loss}.
-The first step uses Eq.~\ref{eq:step1_loss} as the objective function and has $100$ epochs. a learning rate $5 \times 10^{-5}$.
-The second step switches to Eq.~\ref{eq:final_loss} as its loss function and runs $1600$ epochs.
+Both steps use a batch size $16$.
+The first step uses \eqref{eq:step1_loss} as the objective function and has $100$ epochs. a learning rate $5 \times 10^{-5}$.
+The second step switches to \eqref{eq:final_loss} as its loss function and runs $1600$ epochs.
 The learning rate for the second step is updated with a triangular cycle between $1.75 \times 10^{-4}$ and $3.5 \times 10^{-4}$.
-Both steps use a batch size $16$.
-The training and testing of this work is performed on a machine with NVIDIA GeForce RTX A5000 graphics card and 24 GB memory.
+The training and testing are performed on a machine with an NVIDIA GeForce RTX A5000 graphics card and 24 GB memory.

+The fixed contour threshold (ODS) F1-score is recorded during evaluation, with a non-maximum suppression~\cite{canny1986computational} applied in advance.
+We adjust the localization tolerance proportionally based on~\cite{xie2015holistically} to accommodate the image size in our experiment, setting it to 0.0209 for BSDS500 and 0.0372 for NYUDv2.